-I just started a new job for much less income than before, and there’s no way I can make it without filing bankruptcy.
+Attorney Myers: I need to file a chapter 7 bankruptcy because I lost my job last year.
+Before that, I kept up with my credit card payments, but I lived on credit cards and fell way behind.
+I just started a new job with less income than before, and there’s no way I can make it without filing bankruptcy.
 Can I file and still keep my car?
 Without the car, I can’t drive to work 45 minutes away.

 Next, subtract the lien on the car.
 Say you owe $7,500.
 That means the equity in the car is $2,500.
 In your bankruptcy petition, you must disclose the numbers and claim an exemption.
 Then, you save the car.

-The New Hampshire exemption for a motor vehicle is $4,000.
+Federal bankruptcy law provides an exemption for motor vehicles in the amount of $4,000.
+Each state provides it’s own exemptions, for example in New Hampshire the exemption for a motor vehicle is $10,000.
 In Massachusetts, it’s $7,500, unless you are handicapped or over 59, in which case the exemption is $15,000.